cortezcristian/express4crud/README.md

 ![List View Table](https://raw.githubusercontent.com/cortezcristian/express4crud/master/pics/list-view-table.png)

 Notice we already put in place some links to redirect to create, edit and delete sections.

+## Inserting a record

 Let's move forward with the person creation:

 ```bash
 $ cp views/index.jade views/new.jade